NiceAesth/aiosu/docs/source/index.rst

 Breaking changes
 ----------------

 **v2.2.0:** The `close()` methods of the clients are now named `aclose()` as per naming conventions for asynchronous methods.
-The old method is still available with a deprecation warning, but will be removed soon.
+The old method is still available with a deprecation warning, but will be removed on 2024-03-01.

 **v2.0.3:** The replay model has been moved to `models/files/replay.py` and the `Replay` class has been renamed to `ReplayFile`.